 Ubuntu Khayelitsha on Bikes, for example, offers half-day cycle tours for up to 10 people, guided by trained Khayelitsha residents.
 Tours include visits to local families in their homes, a trip to the Khayelitsha Museum and a stop at Lookout Hill (the highest point in the township, known for its impressive views).
 A highlight of this tour is the chance to listen to a traditional musical performance by the Africa Jam Art Group.
 Many people find that exploring by bike rather than by car is a great way to reduce the cultural barrier and enjoy a more immersive experience.

 Other unique experiences include the Gospel Tour operated by Imzu Tours, which allows you to join a Sunday church service before eating lunch with a local family.
-Hajo Tours offers an afternoon and evening package, which includes a 1.5 hour walking tour of Langa township followed by a traditional dinner at a home in Khayelitsha and a drink at a local shebeen.
+Hajo Tours offers half-day, full-day and evening township tours, which end with a traditional home-cooked meal.
 For tailor-made tours, try Juma’s Tours.
 Juma specializes in Woodstock art tours, but can also arrange excursions to Khayelitsha with creative focuses including street art, cooking classes and gardening projects.

 Her B&B offers three double guest rooms, two of which are ensuite.
 The communal sitting room is a great place to meet other travelers, while the covered terrace is a popular lunch spot for passing tours.
 Your room rate includes a generous breakfast of continental and African staples, while a traditional dinner can be arranged in advance.
 Other services offered by Lekau and her daughter include walking tours, airport pick-ups and secure off-street parking (essential if you’re traveling to Khayelitsha via rental car).